 SLS 4509 - Christianity Culture Sport/Rec (3)

-This course will examine the phenomenon of the Christian Sport and Recreation Ministry.
-In addition to church sport and recreation programs, facilities and career opportunities, this class will also examine the reasons church settings provide sport and leisure; including, the philosophy, values and objectives of having such programs..
-This course will include field trips to a variety of church sport & recreation facilities.
+Phenomenon of the Christian Sport and Recreation Ministry; church sport and recreation programs; facilities and career opportunities; reasons church settings provide sport and leisure; philosophy, values, and objectives of having such programs.
+Includes field trips to a variety of church sport and recreation facilities.

 SLS 4605 - Senior SLM Capstone Experience (3-12)

 Supervised professional work experience in the sport industry through positions in professional and intercollegiate sports, arenas, sport marketing and management firms, community and faith-based organizations, and other sport entities.
 Analysis paper and oral presentation required.
 Represents a culminating experience and can only be conducted when all other course work is complete.
 PREREQUISITE: senior status and permission of advisor and coordinator of internships.
 COREQUISITE: HMSE 4999.